Revenue recognition: A whole new world

 In addition, detailed discussion is provided on ASC 606's scope, presentation and disclosure requirements and effective date and transition provisions.
 The white paper also covers the application of ASC 606's principles to specific terms in a customer contract (e.g., warranties, customer acceptance provisions) and specific types of transactions (e.g., licenses, bill-and-hold arrangements).
 Significant changes to recognizing revenue under U.S. GAAP also are highlighted to help in understanding the implications of the new guidance.

 Implementation of ASC 606 must occur no later than the quarter and year beginning January 1, 2018, for public entities (i.e., public business entities and certain not-for-profit entities and employee benefit plans) with a calendar year end.
 For all other entities with a calendar year end, implementation must occur no later than the year ending December 31, 2019.
+(For additional information about the effective dates for ASC 606, refer to our article, Are you sure you know when the revenue guidance in ASC 606 is effective?)
 While the FASB provided delayed effective dates for ASC 606, it was with the understanding that implementation of that guidance would be a significant undertaking for many (if not most) entities.
-With over two years having passed since initial issuance of ASC 606, entities should be well on their way to assessing how it will affect their revenue recognition policies and disclosures and developing an implementation plan.
-This is particularly true for companies that plan on electing the full retrospective transition method and companies that have multi-year contract terms with their customers.
+With almost three years having passed since initial issuance of ASC 606, entities should be well on their way to assessing how it will affect their revenue recognition policies and disclosures and developing an implementation plan.
+This is particularly true for public entities and companies that plan on electing the full retrospective transition method and that have multi-year contract terms with their customers.

 Overall summary: Revenue recognition: Overview of ASC 606